blake-espeland/cepa-backend/README.md

 Future components:
 [] Doctor: Manage faults and performance of the entire system.
 Likely one of the next components to get developed.
-[] LoadManager: Manage request and resonse load.
+[] Translator: HAL for Julia to interact with.
+Support for NVidia, AMD, and Intel GPUs eventually [] LoadManager: Manage request and resonse load.
 Plans to start development once frontend is complete.
 [] Database: Plans for using PostgreSQL.
 Still need to work out requirements for schema.